grover/homebridge-dacp/README.md

 # Homebridge DACP Plugin

+_This is still work in progress._

-This plugin enables Homebridge to control devices or programs, which implement the [DACP](https://en.wikipedia.org/wiki/Digital_Audio_Control_Protocol).
+This plugin enables Homebridge to control devices or programs, which implement [DACP](https://en.wikipedia.org/wiki/Digital_Audio_Control_Protocol).
 Examples of programs or devices that can be controlled by this plugin are Apple TV and iTunes.

 This plugin runs on any system capable of running [Homebridge](https://github.com/nfarina/homebridge)